jomare1188/glowing-palm-tree/README.md

     - compare_modules.r make overrepresentation analyisis of groups genes of modules correlated to sugar-fiber trait

 12. Compare the correlated modules in sugarcane and sorghum
-    - compare_modules.r Detect orthologues genes in correlated modules in sugarcane and sorghum
+    - compare_modules.r Detect orthologues genes in correlated modules in sugarcane and sorghum and the expression group in which they are
     - compare_modules.r Detect transcription factors in orthologues genes correlated to sugar-fiber trait in sorghum and sugarcane

 ## Results

+1. Preprocessing of gene expression data

-We download a total of 14122223702 raw sequences, 6651867490 from sorghum and 7470356212 from sugarcane, after removing poor quality, rRNA, very short sequences and mapping with salmon against pan-transcriptome references we got 10698352940 sequences (75.6% of total download sequences, 84.5% sorghum and 68.0% for sugarcane), see table and plots in bbduk results.
+    - We downloaded a total sequences 13043204134 from sorghum and 7470356212 from sugarcane, after removing poor quality, rRNA, very short sequences and mapping with salmon against pan-transcriptome references we got 90.66% sorghum and 82.9% for sugarcane.
+See full results in results/summary_cleaning.csv and results/bbduk/ .

+2. Quantification

+    We identified 600891 genes for sugarcane and 327598 for sorghum

+    - See results/quant/pretty_table_cane.csv and results/quant/pretty_table_sorghum.csv

 Sorghum quantification
 ![alt text](https://github.com/jomare1188/glowing-palm-tree/blob/master/results/quant/quant_sorghum.png?raw=true)